 Dragon Crest Mountain has one of the most beautiful viewpoints in the south of Thailand.
-The mountain is 565 meters above sea level and offers a stunning but tough 4 km hike to the top.
+The mountain is 565 meters above sea level and offers a stunning but tough 4-kilometer hike to the top.
 The Dragon Crest Hike will undoubtedly offer some of the most breathtaking views of Krabi and its surrounding islands.

 We hope you found this interesting.
 Here is our guide to everything you need to know about the Dragon Crest hike: